 138 S. Glassel Avenue,

-Opened as the Colonial Theatre in 1915, making it one of Orange County’s first theatres and predating the Orange Theatre, which opened in 1929.
+Opened as the Colonial Theatre on September 4, 1914 with Mary Pickford in “Hearts Adrift”.
+It was one of Orange County’s first theatres and predated the Orange Theatre, which opened in 1929.
 Ed Yost, who later ran the Yost Theatre and Yost Broadway Theatre in Santa Ana, was its builder.
 The Colonial Theatre was built behind the Friedmann building, which is still standing, but its marquee and entrance were at the front of the Friedmann building.

 I can only assume that there was a passageway leading through the Friedman building to the auditorium, which may have been at the back of the Friedmann building, where there is now a parking lot.
 Information on file at the Orange Public Library says there was originally seating for more than 500 but the fire marshall made the owner reduce the seating to slightly less than 500.
 Photographs of the Plaza Theatre are also available on the Orange Public Library’s website.

-The Colonial Theatre closed in the 1930’s but was reopened in 1947 by Jack Baldock’s Western Amusements under the name of the Plaza Theatre.
+The Colonial Theatre closed in the 1930’s but was reopened on April 21 1945 by Jack Baldock’s Western Amusements under the name of the Plaza Theatre.
 According to the Victorville Daily Press, Baldock also managed the neighboring Orange Theatre and five theatres in Victorville, California.

-The Plaza Theatre closed for good in 1952 and the auditorium was later demolished for the parking lot.
+The Plaza Theatre closed for good on February 15, 1951 and the auditorium was later demolished for the parking lot.
 Downtown Orange and the still-standing Orange Theatre, two blocks away, can be seen in many films including the “That Thing You Do” and “First Daughter”.

 Just login to your account and subscribe to this theater